-- 1. We acknowledge that we have fulfilled our responsibilities for: - a.
-The preparation and fair presentation of the financial statements in accordance with US GAAP and include all properly classified funds and other financial information of the primary government and all component units required by generally accepted accounting principles to be included in the financial reporting entity.
+- 1) We acknowledge that we have fulfilled our responsibilities as set forth in the terms of the engagement letter dated January 7, 2017 for: - a) The preparation and fair presentation of the financial statements in accordance with US GAAP and include all properly classified funds and other financial information of the primary government required by generally accepted accounting principles to be included in the financial reporting entity.
+The combining and individual fund financial statements have been prepared and presented in conformity with the accounting principles used to prepare the basic financial statements.

-- b.
-The preparation and fair presentation of the financial statements of the School District's Extraclassroom Activity Funds in conformity with the accounting principles prescribed by the New York State Department of Education which is a comprehensive basis of accounting other than US GAAP. - c.
-The design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error; and - d.
-The design, implementation, and maintenance of internal control to prevent and detect fraud. - 2.
-We understand that the term "fraud" refers to intentional acts by one or more individuals among management, those charged with governance, employees, or third parties, involving the use of deception that results in a misstatement in financial statements.
+- b) The preparation and fair presentation of the financial statements of the School District's Extraclassroom Activity Funds in conformity with the accounting principles prescribed by the New York State Department of Education which is a comprehensive basis of accounting other than US GAAP. - c) The design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error; and - d) The design, implementation, and maintenance of internal control to prevent and detect fraud. - 2) We understand that the term "fraud" refers to intentional acts by one or more individuals among management, those charged with governance, employees, or third parties, involving the use of deception that results in a misstatement in financial statements.
 Two types of intentional misstatements are relevant to your audit misstatements resulting from fraudulent financial reporting and misstatements resulting from misappropriation of assets.
 Fraudulent financial reporting involves intentional misstatements, including omissions of amounts or disclosures in financial statements to deceive financial statement users.
-Misappropriation of assets involves the theft of an entity's assets. - 3.
-We are further responsible for reviewing, accepting and processing the standard, adjusting, or correcting journal entries that you proposed during the course of your engagement.
-We confirm that we designated a suitably qualified individual who understands the nature and impact of the proposed entries to the financial statements, and we accept responsibility for the proposed entries that we authorized and processed. - 4.
-We acknowledge our responsibility for presenting the combining and individual fund financial statements and schedules and the schedules of expenditures of federal awards in accordance with US GAAP, and we believe the combining and individual fund financial statements and schedules and the schedules of expenditures of federal awards, including its form and content, is fairly presented in accordance with US GAAP.
-The methods of measurement and presentation of the combining and individual fund financial statements and schedules and schedule of expenditures of federal awards have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information.
+Misappropriation of assets involves the theft of an entity's assets. - 3) In regard to the financial statement preparation services performed by you, we have: - a) Assumed all management responsibilities. - b) Designated individuals within senior management, who have suitable skill, knowledge, or experience to oversee the services. - c) Evaluated the adequacy and results of the services performed. - d) Accepted responsibility for the result of the services. - 4) We are further responsible for reviewing, accepting and processing the standard, adjusting, or correcting journal entries that you proposed during the course of your engagement.
+We confirm that we designated a suitably qualified individual who understands the nature and impact of the proposed entries to the financial statements, and we accept responsibility for the proposed entries that we authorized and processed. - 5) We acknowledge our responsibility for presenting the combining and individual fund financial statements and schedules and the schedule of expenditures of federal awards in accordance with US GAAP, and we believe the combining and individual fund financial statements and schedules and the schedule of expenditures of federal awards, including its form and content, is fairly presented in accordance with US GAAP.
+The methods of measurement and presentation of the combining and individual fund financial statements and schedule and schedule of expenditures of federal awards have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information.